riteshahlawat/portfolio/blogs/working-in-the-us.md

 For those in the Bay area, check out [Kyte](https://kyte.com/ "Kyte - car rental company").
 They can be significantly cheaper compared to other rental companies.
 I was able to rent a 2023 Volkswagon Tiguan (SUV) for 13 days for under $600!
 If you're bringing your own car for the move, this obviously isn't necessary.

+### Bonus: Cross-border bank account

+Unless you plan on paying exchange fees, you have to open a cross-border bank account.
+BMO, RBC, and CIBC all have their own versions of cross-border accounts.
+I don't recommend CIBC since I couldn't deposit money the same time I opened the account, so I went to RBC.
+Check out your options but I recommend getting this done 2-3 weeks before your flight since it will take some time for your cards to come in the mail.

 ### Apartment Tours

 Apartments, depending on when you where you're working can be really cheap or really fucking expensive.
 My guess is you're going to somewhere that's really expensive.
 Since this is going to be somewhere you're living for the next couple years, I recommend putting a lot of effort here.
 You want to be searching for apartments through multiple different websites and app.
 Some I recommend are: [zillow](https://www.zillow.com/ "Zillow website"), [apartment list](https://www.apartmentlist.com/ "Apartment List website"), and [apartments](https://www.apartments.com/ "apartments.com website").
 Create a shortlist of the apartments 1-2 weeks out from your move and reach out for tours.